Design with Robotics

 Design for Robotic Additive Manufacturing

-Dr. Mehdi Farahbakhsh is an educator and researcher in the College of Architecture and at the Center for Infrastructure Renewal at Texas A&M University.
+Dr. Mehdi Farahbakhsh is an educator and researcher in the School of Architecture and at the Center for Infrastructure Renewal at Texas A&M University.
 His study and practice integrate art, technology, philosophy, and human social interactions.

 Mehdi holds a Ph.D. in Architecture from Texas A&M University focusing on the robotic-assisted additive manufacturing of scaffold-free shell structures, human-robot collaboration, and digital fabrication technologies.
 He practiced architecture for eight years and designed more than one million square feet of architectural spaces.